goranmrd/aiconsole/README.md

 In your project directory, aiconsole will create a bunch of working files like standard materials and agents

+On a Mac you might be prompted to install developer tools in order to install aiconsole.

 ## Running Your AIConsole Dev Mode

 In order to run your own AIConsole: